deepakkaushik72/PAA_Mod11_Used_car_Prices/README.md

 •	  R^2 values on the Train and validation dataset.

-•	  Number and Percentages of car prices predicted within 5%, 10% and 15% Range of Actual prices
+•	  Number/Percentages of car prices predicted within 5%, 10% and 15% and 25% Range of Actual prices

 **VI.
 HYPOTHESIS:** I have the following Hypothesis basis my understanding of the used car market and the features provided in the dataset: